williamdlees/TRIgS/docs/Spectratype.md

 ## Output Files ##

 If the -s option is specified, the format will be determined by the extension of the specified output file(.pdf, .png, .jpg).
+If the extension is .csv, a csv file will be produced instead of a plot.

 ## Testing ##